Mark Gietzen: Anti-abortion activities

-Political Activities
+Political activities

-Gietzen has been described by the Wichita Eagle as a "staunch conservative".
-As Vice Chairman of the Sedgwick County Republican Party, Gietzen became chairman of the party on August 13, 1992 after the resignation of the party chair.
+A profile of Gietzen in The Wichita Eagle described him as a "staunch conservative".
+As Vice Chairman of the Sedgwick County Republican Party, Gietzen became chairman of the party on August 13, 1992, after the resignation of the party chair.
 Gietzen went on to be elected chairman later in the year.
-In his role as chairman, he opposed a city sales tax increase, opposed Wichita taxpayer funding of art projects, converted a Democratic stronghold in the state of Kansas to a Republican stronghold, created a solid pro-life majority in the Sedgwick County Republican Party, and worked to elect Todd Tiahrt for Kansas' Fourth Congressional District.
-He resigned as chairman on June 10, 1996, in order to run for the Kansas State Senate.
+In his role as chairman, he opposed a city sales tax increase, opposed Wichita taxpayer funding of art projects, converted a Democratic stronghold in the state of Kansas to a Republican stronghold, created a solid anti-abortion majority in the Sedgwick County Republican Party, and worked to elect Todd Tiahrt to the United States House of Representatives for Kansas's 4th congressional district.
+He resigned as chairman on June 10, 1996, to run for the Kansas State Senate.
 He was also a candidate for the same Kansas State Senate seat (28th district) in 1988 and 1992.
 In 2004, he lost in a Republican primary for the seat.
 In 2008, he ran in a primary for the Kansas State House in District 96.

-At the Kansas state Republican party level, Gietzen worked to bring an anti-abortion leadership to the Kansas state Republican Party, while he was Chairman of the Sedgwick County Republican Party.
-He serves as president of the Kansas Republican Coalition for Life.
-Gietzen publicly criticized former GOP state chairman Tim Shallenberger for welcoming Republicans who support abortion to the party, comparing him to President George W. Bush's failed Supreme Court nominee, Harriet Miers.
+At the Kansas Republican Party level, Gietzen worked to bring an anti-abortion leadership to the party during his chairmanship of the party in Sedgwick County.
+He served as president of the Kansas Republican Coalition for Life until his death.
+Gietzen publicly criticized former GOP state chairman Tim Shallenberger for welcoming Republicans who support abortion to the party, comparing him to President of the United States George W. Bush's failed Supreme Court nominee, Harriet Miers.

-Gietzen is president of the Kansas Republican Action Assembly.
+Gietzen was president of the Kansas Republican Action Assembly.
 This group is affiliated with the National Federation of Republican Assemblies.

-In 2004 Gietzen was featured prominently in several sections of the New York Times Best Selling book "What’s the Matter with Kansas?" by Thomas Frank and later played himself in a movie by the same title.
+Gietzen was featured prominently in several sections of What's the Matter with Kansas?, a 2004 book by liberal author Thomas Frank, and appeared as himself in a 2009 documentary film by the same title.